alexjlockwood/kyrie/README.md

 ### Option #2: programatically using a [`KyrieDrawable.Builder`][kyriedrawable#builder]

-We can also build `KyrieDrawable`s at runtime using the builder pattern. `KyrieDrawable`s are similar to SVGs and `VectorDrawable`s in that they are tree-like structures built of [`Node`][node]s.
-As we build the tree, we can optionally assign [`Animation`][animation]s to the properties of each `Node` to create a more elaborate animation.
+You can also build `KyrieDrawable`s at runtime using the builder pattern. `KyrieDrawable`s are similar to SVGs and `VectorDrawable`s in that they are tree-like structures built of [`Node`][node]s.
+As you build the tree, you can optionally assign [`Animation`][animation]s to the properties of each `Node` to create an animatable `KyrieDrawable`.

-Here is a snippet of code that shows how we can programatically create a circular progress indicator (see the [sample app][progressfragment] for examples in both Kotlin and Java):
+Here is a snippet of code from the [sample app][sample-app-source-code] that builds a material design circular progress indicator:

 ```kotlin
 val drawable =